 The award will total up to $2,900 for the semester.
 The amount may vary according to the funds avialable and the competitiveness of the student's application.
 Students who are awarded the scholarship are expected to write a thank you note to the donor, sharing their plans for the internship and describing how the scholarship will enable their internship experience.
 This letter must be sent to the donor before the funds will be released by Villanova University.
 The award recipient is required to complete all requirements of an academic internship.

 Students must submit:

-The application deadline is 12:00pm on Monday, December 2nd.
+The application deadline is 12:00pm on December 31 for the Spring semester, and July 1 for the Fall semester (the deadline for the Fall 2014 semester has been extended to September 1).
 It is strongly advised to have your resume and application reviewed before they are submitted.

 Please click on the "Apply for Internship Credit" link to the right to apply for this scholarship opportunity.